WordPress security issues that website owners should be aware of and steps to avoid vulnerabilities.

 Before updating back up the database, just in case there are conflicts.
 A website can be completely restored from a database backup.

 Steps to secure WordPress

 - Enforce strong passwords and change them regularly.

 - Hide the back end.

-- Use an SSL certificate to make sure that communication between user and browser is secure.
+- Install an SSL certificate to make sure that communication between user and browser is secure.

 - Change database table prefix.

-Website owners can fend off many attacks by installing a WordPress security plugin like the popular ones here:
+Website owners fend off many attacks by installing a WordPress security plugin like:

-Use an automatic backup system to enable you to recreate your site quickly and easily if you do come under attack.
+Use an automatic backup system so that you can reinstate the website quickly and easily if you do come under attack.

-Of course a website would never be 100% protected against attacks, but it can be 99%.
+Of course, a website is never 100% protected against attacks, but it can be 99%.